roman-milk/roman-milk.github.io/rob-and-glenda.md

  "I appreciate the offer Alice.
 God knows I have fantasized about you since the day I met you.
 You are one of the sexiest women I have ever seen and you don't know how hard it is for me to turn you down, but I like you and I'd like to stay friends with you, but I think we would have trouble meeting each others eyes a month from now if I did what you are asking.
 As far as Ben asking me is concerned all I can say is that it isn't very likely.
 I warned him to never get close enough for me to get my hands on him and I meant it.
 I guess you will have to find some other way to de-nut him."

  "Nope.
 He either gets you to bed me or he ends up divorced.
 Of course there is another option."
-Report_Story #3